KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 == Installation ==

-1. Upload the `zen-addons-site-origin` directory to the `/wp-content/plugins/` directory via FTP
+1. Upload the `zen-addons-for-siteorigin-page-builder` directory to the `/wp-content/plugins/` directory via FTP
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enjoy